apache/cassandra-harry/README.md

   off-heap data structure
   * Exhaustive checker can be significantly optimized
   * Harry shouldn't rely on java-driver for query generation
-  * Exhaustive checker shouold use more precise information from data tracker, not just watermarks
+  * Exhaustive checker should use more precise information from data tracker, not just watermarks
   * Decision-making about _when_ we visit partitions and/or rows should be improved